jeffkwang/AriaVR-site/content/en/posts/all-about-vr-spaces.md

 ---
 title: "All About VR Spaces"
 date: 2023-09-29T03:16:03.527233
-authors: ["Jeff"]
+authors: ["Jeff Wang"]
-tags: [""]
+tags: ["Lookbook"]
-categories: ["interiordesign", "vrspace", "tips"]
+categories: ["Interior Design", "VR Spaces", "Tips"]
-description: "Explore how Americans are turning their homes into immersive AR/VR spaces, blending technology seamlessly with everyday living."
+description: "Explore how Americans are turning their homes into immersive AR/VR spaces."
 thumbnail: "/images/gen/blog/content1-0.webp"
+alt: "Thumbnail of man looking at Apple Vision Pro."
 image: ""
 ---
 You have heard about work spaces, meditation spaces, yoga spaces, reading spaces — the list goes on and on.
 If you are reading this, you may be considering another space: the VR space.
 Software aside, it is the VR space that makes or break a VR experience.
 Imagine being able to freely move within a room without the danger of crashing into walls or other objects.
 How would you create such a place?